 JP Harris’ Dreadful Wind and Rain – Don’t You Marry No Railroad Man | Free Dirt Records

 With a cover shot reminiscent of a combined 16th century Caravaggio self portrait and still life, the collaborative debut album by JP Harris and noted Old Crow Medicine Show fiddle player Chance McCoy, delves deep into the mountain music of the Appalachians, with ten traditional songs that offer a nod of respect to those who have gone before, including the likes of the Carter and Watson families, among others.
 There’s at least two songs that reference the noble trade of carpentry, which possibly has something to do with Harris’ fall back trade, whose handy work can be seen and felt by many in some of the recording studios in the vicinity.
 Mixing two trades has a certain charm and some of it comes over on this album, the fiddle and banjo forming the backdrop to such memorable songs as “Barbry Ellen”, “The House Carpenter” and “Mole in the Ground”, a song once performed by Doc and Merle Watson and with similar whimsy.
 These timeless songs, each recorded in a West Virginia barn, are treated to the care and attention they thoroughly deserve, with not one synthesiser in sight.

-Country Blues is included on this week’s Vaults radio show.
+Country Blues is included on this week’s Northern Sky Vaults Radio Show.

 Kathryn Locke with Chodompa Music – LA | Self Release